aA-devHub/devhub/README.md

 ![Messaging](https://github.com/aA-devHub/devhub/blob/master/frontend/public/readme/commenting.gif)

 ### Search, Tags, & Ordering
 On the homepage, projects can be searched for by title, filtered by the languages used, and ordered by popularity or recency.
-The search bar is located in the nav bar, and the ordering and filtering options are located above the project tiles.
-These options allow recruiters and users to find the projects and developers they're interested in more quickly.
+These options allow recruiters and users to find projects and developers they're interested in more quickly.

 ![Search](https://github.com/aA-devHub/devhub/blob/master/frontend/public/readme/search.gif)